FerRacimo/CopenhagenTutorial/CoalTutorial.md

 couple times	until	you	feel	like	you	know	how	it	is	done	and	understand	what	is	going	on	(if	you after	a	drawing	a	few	trees still	don’t	understand	then	feel	free	to	ask for	help!)

-## Exercise	1B:	Exploring	the	basic	properties	of	a	standard	coalescence tree
+## Exercise	B:	Exploring	the	basic	properties	of	a	standard	coalescence tree

 Doing	this	by	hand	is	obviously a	bit	tedious.
 So	based	on	the	R	code	snippets	you	already	got, we have built a function	that	allows	you	to	do	this	automatically	(it	even	makes	a	drawing	of	the	tree).
 You can	use	it from the course server	by	typing the	following	in	R: